hjelmua/IBGO-Excel_to_iCal/README.md

 # We use simplexlxs

-Simple application that use simplexls to make .ics files from IBGO's Excel files.
+A simple application that uses SimpleXLS to generate .ICS files from IBGO's Excel files.

 # Install instructions
 1. Download SimpleXLSX.php from https://github.com/shuchkin/simplexlsx/